lambertlb/CppTranslator/DotNetLibrary/README.md

 passed by value.

 ## Primitive Types
-In the _DotnetTypes.h_ file there are definitions to make C++ type to .Net types.
+In the _DotnetTypes.h_ file there are definitions to translate from C++ types to .Net types.
 ```
 typedef bool Boolean;
 typedef wchar_t Char;